jss2a98aj/Starbound-Patch-Project/README.md

 •	Spelling, grammar, and punctuation errors.

 •	Sprites with missing or extra pixels
-(e.g.: random out of place pixel, hole in a single frame of a clothing item)
+(e.g.: random out of place pixel, hole in a frame of a clothing item)

 •	LUA files with errors or incorrect values
 (e.g.: boat.lua had both of those things)